Fields, Dobbins lead No. 4 Ohio St over No. 25 Michigan St

+COLUMBUS, Ohio (AP) — Justin Fields looked less like Superman and more like a mere mortal at times against No. 25 Michigan State on Saturday night.
+But that was bound to happen to the Ohio State sophomore quarterback at some point this season.

+The Georgia transfer, who had accounted for 23 touchdowns in his first five games as starter, ran into a stout defense, got chased around, sacked and intercepted for the first time in his college career.
+But he stayed cool and engineered enough explosive plays to help No. 4 Ohio State bury the Spartans.

-COLUMBUS, Ohio (AP) — Justin Fields threw two touchdown passes and ran for another score, J.K.
-Dobbins rushed for 172 yards and a touchdown and No. 4 Ohio State overcame a sluggish start to roll over No. 25 Michigan State 34-10 on Saturday night.
+Fields threw two touchdown passes and plunged in for another score as the Buckeyes overcame an inauspicious start to roll to a 34-10 win.
+J.K.
+Dobbins rushed for 172 yards and a touchdown and is well on his way to the best season of his Ohio State career.

+“I think we showed flashes, but we weren’t really consistent the whole game on the offensive side,” Fields said.
+“If we get better at that and more consistent about that, I think we’ll definitely be one of the best offenses in the country.”

-The Buckeyes (6-0, 3-0 Big Ten) had to work to figure out Michigan State’s defense to start, after blowing out every opponent through the first five games.
-They gained just 16 yards on 16 plays in the first quarter, but got unstuck in the second and put away the Spartans (4-2, 2-1) with big plays.
+The Buckeyes (6-0, 3-0 Big Ten) had to work to figure out Michigan State’s defense at the beginning, after blowing out every opponent through the first five games.
+They gained just 16 yards on 16 plays — with zero rushing yards — in the first quarter but finally got unstuck.
+Dobbins, Fields and two other backs then piled up 323 yards on the ground in the next three quarters.

+“We were killing ourselves,” Dobbins said of the strange first quarter.
+“We had to get that fixed, get it going, then the offense started to roll.”

+Fields finished 17 for 25 for 206 yards and was sacked three times — twice by Michigan State linebacker Joe Bachie, who finished with 11 tackles.

 “That’s what playing against a team like Michigan State in the Big Ten, a conference game like this is,” Ohio State coach Ryan Day said.
 “It’s just hard, its gritty and it was great to see the guys respond, especially in the second quarter.”